Pylons/pyramid/docs/narr/project.rst

 ``myproject`` (note the case difference) representing a Python :term:`package` which holds very simple :app:`Pyramid` sample code.
 This is where you'll edit your application's Python code and templates.

+We created this project within an ``env`` virtualenv directory.
+However, note that this is not mandatory.
+The project directory can go more or less anywhere on your filesystem.
+You don't need to put it in a special "web server" directory, and you don't need to put it within a virtualenv directory.
+The author uses Linux mainly, and tends to put project directories which he creates within his ``~/projects`` directory.
+On Windows, it's a good idea to put project directories within a directory that contains no space characters, so it's wise to *avoid* a path that contains i.e. ``My Documents``.
+As a result, the author, when he uses Windows, just puts his projects in ``C:\\projects``.

 .. warning::